 The Dalit Freedom Network partners with the Dalits in their quest for freedom, justice, and human dignity by mobilizing human, intellectual, and financial resources that support our four on-the-ground Pillars of Programming in Education, Healthcare, Economic Development, and Social Justice.

-Dr. Udit Raj (Ram Raj) is the National President of the Justice Party, the Confederation of Scheduled Caste/Scheduled Tribe Organizations, and the Lord Buddha Club, which was founded in 1996 for furthering the cause of Buddhism, implementation of reservation, setting up of schools and vocational centers, promoting the cause of human rights, and ensuring economic development of the Dalits.
+Dr. Udit Raj (Ram Raj) is President of the Confederation of Scheduled Caste/Scheduled Tribe Organizations, and the Lord Buddha Club, which was founded in 1996 for furthering the cause of Buddhism, implementation of reservation, setting up of schools and vocational centers, promoting the cause of human rights, and ensuring economic development of the Dalits.
+He joined the Bharatiya Janata Party in March 2014.

 Udit was born on January 1, 1958, in the village of Ramnagar, Allahabad District, Uttar Pradesh, India.
 He holds an M.A. in Political Science and is an LL.B, Ph.D scholar.